,

 • Set up an employee recordkeeping system – This includes keeping accurate timekeeping records of hours worked.
 Ensure employees record accurate times in their sign-in sheets and submit their timesheets to confirm their hours.
 Better still, you can set up an automated system to allow employees to punch in and out of work.
 Keep employee timesheets for at least three years.

 • Establish an internal audit process – It’s a great way of identifying problems (before the DOL investigators do) with your recordkeeping systems and labor practices.
 Consider asking your attorney to conduct the internal audits.
-They will be able to produce an objective report on your business’ FLSA compliance
+They will be able to produce an objective report on your business’s FLSA compliance

 Identify potential risk areas for non-compliance

-Keep in mind there are many grey areas within wage and hour regulations.
-Compensation for time spent on training, rest breaks and traveling to and from work can be confusing.
+Keep in mind that there are many grey areas within wage and hour regulations.
+Compensation for time spent on training, rest breaks, and traveling to and from work can be confusing.
 For example, traveling to work does not count as paid travel time.
 But, traveling to the office may be compensable if the employee is a home-based worker.
-Wage and hour regulations also vary by state.
-So, your HR, payroll, and legal teams must work together to identify these risk areas and get to know what federal, state, and local labor laws say about them.

 Keep all your documents and records handy for the audit

-You should quickly produce the required records and any other relevant information to the investigators on the day of the audit.
+You should quickly provide the required records and any other relevant information to the investigators on the day of the audit.
 You can also ask the investigator about the audit scope beforehand.
 However, if the audit happens unannounced, you can ask the investigators when they arrive at your office.

 It’s essential that you cooperate with the investigators throughout the audit process.
 Preventing and hindering a DOL audit in any way can negatively affect the outcome.
 Typically, an audit has three main stages:

-1. Review of employment records and documents
+Stage 1: Review of employment records and documents

 In the first part of the audit, the investigator will request access to records and documents to analyze and verify them.
 You need to submit these to them promptly.
 Allocate a quiet, well-lit, and well-ventilated room where they can work undisturbed.
 Don’t interrupt them unnecessarily.

-2. Interviews with employees and the management team
+Stage 2: Interviews with employees and the management team

 Depending on the nature of the specific audit, the investigator may want to interview your employees.
 In which case, they usually question them on separate days after they complete their review of your employment records.
 It’s important not to coach or coerce employees about what to say to the investigator before the interview.
 You can let the investigator know about any shift or scheduling issues to minimize disruption to your business.
 You will not sit in on these private employee interviews but may be permitted to sit in management-level discussions.